 Dublin is famously the home of Yeats, Beckett and Wilde, the capital city of a country world renowned for its writing and poetry.
 The Irish tradition of storytelling has been around since the time of the Celts, so it really is no wonder that this skill transferred itself to paper.

 Exploring the Irish literary tradition gives a fantastic insight into Irish society and psyche, both today and historically, and Dublin is home to some of the world’s best literary attractions.

 Cited as ‘a museum of literature for the world’s greatest storytellers’ MoLI is a brand new museum dedicated to literature and already set to become a cultural landmark.
 The name itself, MoLi, draws inspiration from the character is Joyce’s seminal work, Ulysses.
 MoLI aims to bring Ireland’s internationally-renowned literary culture and heritage from the past to the present, and through immersive multimedia exhibitions, priceless artefacts, lectures, performances, cutting-edge children’s education programmes, historic house tours, digital broadcasting, and research.
 The museum is located on St. Stephen’s Green and has a café secret garden that connects to one of Dublin’s most beautiful parks, The Iveagh Gardens.

-Hop off your DoDublin tour at stop No. 12 at St. Stephen’s Green to explore Ireland’s rich history of storytelling.
+Hop off your DoDublin tour at the St. Stephen’s Green stop to explore Ireland’s rich history of storytelling.